rchapin/workstation-setup/README.md

     ```
     ssh-keygen && ssh-copy-id root@localhost
     ```
 1. Create a `yaml` config file that tells the `workstationsetup` program which Linux distro and window manager you are using on the host that you want to configure.
+See [Overriding and Extending PyDeploy Configurations](#overriding-and-extending-pydeploy-configurations) for details on overrides.
     ```
     cat << EOF >> /var/tmp/ws-setup.yaml
     distro: